ilsundal/ncollections/README.md

 #### TreeMap

-The TreeMap is a SortedMap that is backed by a self-balanced binary tree structure.
+A TreeMap is a SortedMap that is backed by a self-balanced binary tree structure.

 To instantiate a TreeMap: